 We have developed, acquired, and licensed numerous patents and patent applications and we possess substantial know-how and trade secrets relating to the development and commercialization of healthcare technology products and services.
 In January 2016, we acquired NaviNet, a leading payer-provider collaboration platform, and in February 2018 we acquired NantHealth Labs, Inc. (formerly Liquid Genomics, Inc.) a liquid tumor profiling company.
 As part of these and other acquisitions, we acquired patents and other intellectual property.
-As of March 31, 2020, our patent portfolio consisted of the following matters relating to our proprietary technology and inventions: (i) nine (9) issued U.S. utility patents; (ii) thirteen (13) pending U.S. patent applications, of which eleven (11) are U.S. utility patent applications and two (2) are U.S. design patent applications; (iii) nine (9) issued patents outside the United States; and (iv) seventeen (17) patent applications pending in jurisdictions outside the United States.
-Of these U.S. and non-U.S. patents and applications, five (5) patents and eight (8) applications are jointly owned.
+As of December 31, 2020, our patent portfolio consisted of the following matters relating to our proprietary technology and inventions: (i) thirteen (13) issued U.S. utility patents and two (2) issued U.S. design patents; (ii) nineteen (19) pending U.S. utility patent applications; (iii) thirteen (13) issued patents outside the United States; and (iv) seven (7) patent applications pending in jurisdictions outside the United States.
+Five (5) of these assets are jointly owned.
 We believe we have intellectual property rights that are necessary to commercialize our healthcare technology products and services.
 However, our patent applications may not result in issued patents, and, even if issued, the patents may be challenged and invalidated.
-Moreover, our patent applications may not be sufficiently broad to prevent others from practicing our technologies or developing competing products.
+Moreover, our patents and patent applications may not be sufficiently broad to prevent others from practicing our technologies or developing competing products.
 We also face the risk that others may independently develop similar or alternative technologies or may design around our proprietary property.